LLP vs LLC

 An LLC is a business entity that combines the limited liability privileges of a registered corporate company with the tax benefits enjoyed by a business partnership.
 It can have one or more members, and it’s often the structure chosen by small businesses and startups.

-By default, the IRS treats LLCs as “pass-through entities” when it comes to taxation.
-LLCs also have the flexibility to instruct the government to tax them as a C corporation (C corp) or an S corporation (S corp).
+By default, the IRS treats LLCs as “pass-through entities” when it comes to taxation, though LLCs also have the flexibility to instruct the government to tax them as a C corporation (C corp) or an S corporation (S corp).

 Some states restrict the type of businesses that may form an LLP while LLCs generally face no such restrictions in all 50 states.
 Some states, such as California, Nevada, New York, and Oregon, only allow professionals in specific industries to form an LLP by registering as a Professional Limited Liability Partnership (PLLP).